My rating: 4 of 5 stars

 This is brilliant on three grounds.
 First, the canny, comic, compressed observation of character (“air of resolute courage”).
 Second, the logical comedy of “shot them” as inappositely applied to vegetables.
 Third, the illogical comedy of “shot them herself” (implying that someone else might in fact have shot them if Lyda hadn’t), which raises with one word the whole paragraph to a sublime of ironic absurdity, the radical intellect disporting itself in ingenious dialectics at near random.

-And yet, you can see that 170 pages of this punchline style might get old, as old as any mere story about family or school, or even older, as it’s a gesture that repeats itself in Speedboat on every page or half page rather than serving as a book-length architecture.
+And yet, you can see that 170 pages of this punchline style might grow tiresome, as tiresome as any mere story about family or school—or worse, as it’s a gesture that repeats itself in Speedboat on every page or half page rather than serving as a book-length architecture.

 As for the claim that modernity or postmodernity or late capitalism or whatever is uniquely unsuited to coherent narrative because of its wars and dislocations and authoritarianisms—this is just presentist bias.
 Why didn’t Dickens’s early experience of poverty or George Eliot’s agnosticism cause them to abandon plot and character?
 We should beware the self-congratulatory temptation of this style of resentment, we who suffered far less from socio-political calamity than did even earlier figures, the likes of exiled Dante or enslaved Cervantes, and yet cannot create the forms of literary order that these maimed authors attained in times fully as frightening and chaotic as our own, if not more so.